OpenVidu/openvidu.io/docs/docs/self-hosting/how-to-guides/create-configure-AWS-certificate.md

     <figcaption>Domain configuration</figcaption>
     </figure>

-    You need to replace **`yourdesiredname`** for whatever name you want and **`yourdomininroute53`** for the name of the domain that you have in Route 53.
+    You need to replace **`yourdesiredname`** for whatever name you want and **`yourdomain`** for the name of the domain that you own.

     Next leave the rest of the parameters as they are and click request.

-The next page will prompt out the certificate status, here you will need to create a record in Route 53 to validate the status, first you will have status pending.
+The next page will prompt out the certificate status, here you will need to create a record in your domain provider to validate the status, first you will have status pending.

+=== "Create record in your domain provider"

+    Here you will need to create a new CNAME record in the domain you own by using as subdomain the CNAME name until the domain name and the CNAME value as the value of that record.

+    In AWS Certificate Manager you can check the CNAME name and value clicking into the certificate you want.

 === "Create record in Route 53"